-When implementing a dynamic template, it would be left up the publisher of an article to determine the best location to add the container when creating a new article or post.
-Typically, this would be the point from which the article should be cropped and where you want to see the Piano content lock template.
+With a dynamic template, the article publisher chooses where to place the container when creating a new article or post.
+This location marks where the article should be cropped and where the Piano content lock template should appear.

-Steps to implement the dynamic-position inline template with a semi-transparent blur strip are as follows.
+Follow these steps to implement the dynamic-position inline template with a semi-transparent blur strip.

 -